Cross-Repo Architecture

 Bug Reports

-A bug report’s root cause may be in the backend repo, but the pipeline runs in the frontend repo.
+A bug report’s root cause may be in the backend repo, but the comment that triggers the agent lives on a work item that could touch any repo.

 User Stories